hasansin/Angular_Country/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+##Run the project

+use ng-serve in the terminal of vs code

 ## Running unit tests